notscar/zalando-scraper/README.md

 ## ⚠ ATTENTION

 After 2 hours of the complete release of `zalando-scraper`, zalando team found out the secret sauce to find product stocks quantity!
 So it will probably not work anymore except if it's a temporary change for their pages.
+[Click here](after_update_screenshot) to see what the release message looks like after their patch!

 ## 📝 Table of Contents